sakshamGupta09/Angular/13.Styling/encapsulation.md

 -  Unique id is also inserted into the CSS selectors defined in your component's styles.
 -  `.card[_ngcontent-ng-c1253002314]`
 -  Since this id is unique, it will never reference any other element.

+## ::ng-deep

+- Styles declared with this pseudoclass becomes global.
+- Angular team strongly discourages this.

+## ViewEncapsulation.None

+- This mode disables all style encapsulation for the component.
+- Any styles associated with the component behave as global styles.

+## ViewEncapsulation.ShadowDom

+- The problem with `Emulated ` mode was that the outside styles could still affect a component.
+- This mode strictly guarantees that only that component's styles apply to elements in the component's template.
+- Global styles cannot affect elements in a shadow tree.
+- Styles inside the shadow tree cannot affect elements outside of that shadow tree.